ferraroriccardo/musical-festival-website/README.md

 - `STAFF_PASSWORD_ERROR`: The staff password is incorrect.
 - `UNMATCHING_PASSWORDS_ERROR`: The passwords entered do not match.
 - `INVALID_EMAIL_ERROR`: The email format is invalid.
+- `NO_TICKETS_AVAILABLE`: No tickets are available for the selected type.
+- `DATABASE_ERROR`: An error occurred while processing your request.
+Please try again later.

 ## Static Tests